OfficeDev/office-js-docs-pr/docs/outlook/spam-reporting.md

   :::image type="content" source="../images/outlook-spam-timeout-dialog.png" alt-text="The dialog shown when a spam-reporting add-in times out.":::

-- A spam-reporting add-in can be used to report a message even if the Reading Pane of the Outlook client is turned off.
-However, this isn't supported in Outlook on Mac.
-In Outlook on Mac, the Reading Pane must be turned on to use a spam-reporting add-in.
+- In classic Outlook on Windows, a spam-reporting add-in can be used to report a message even if the Reading Pane of the Outlook client is turned off.
+However, this isn't supported in Outlook on the web, on Mac, and in new Outlook on Windows.
+In these Outlook clients, the Reading Pane must be turned on to use a spam-reporting add-in.
-- In classic Outlook on Windows, only one message can be reported at a time.
+- Only one message can be reported at a time.
 If a user attempts to report another message while the previous one is still being processed, a dialog will be shown to them to notify them of this.

   :::image type="content" source="../images/outlook-spam-report-error.png" alt-text="The dialog shown when the user attempts to report another message while the previous one is still being processed.":::

-  This doesn't apply to Outlook on the web or on Mac, or to new Outlook on Windows.
-In these Outlook clients, a user can report a message from the Reading Pane and can simultaneously report each message that's open in a separate window.

 - The add-in can still process the reported message even if the user navigates away from the selected message.
 In Outlook on Mac, this is only supported if a user reports a message while it's open in a separate window.
 If the user reports a message while viewing it from the Reading Pane and then navigates away from it, the reporting process is terminated.
 - The buttons that appear in the preprocessing and post-processing dialogs aren't customizable.
 Additionally, the text and buttons in the timeout and ongoing report dialogs can't be modified.